dotnet/AspNetCore.Docs/aspnet/data/ef-mvc/update-related-data.rst

   :start-after: snippet_DeleteConfirmed
   :end-before: #endregion
   :dedent: 8
-  :emphasize-lines: 6-7,10-15
+  :emphasize-lines: 6,9-12

 This code makes the following changes:

 *  Does eager loading for the ``Courses`` navigation property.
 You have to include this or EF won't know about related ``CourseAssignment`` entities and won't delete them.
 To avoid needing to read them here you could configure cascade delete in the database.
-* If the instructor is assigned as administrator of any department, removes the instructor assignment from that department.
-Without this code, you would get a referential integrity error if you tried to delete an instructor who was assigned as administrator for a department.
-This code doesn't handle the scenario of one instructor assigned as administrator for multiple departments.
+* If the instructor to be deleted is assigned as administrator of any departments, removes the instructor assignment from those departments.

 Add office location and courses to the Create page
 --------------------------------------------------